Level3-REST/site/doc/patterns/list.md

 Profile: <https://level3.rest/patterns/list#entry-resource>
 ```

 An Entry resource has no required profile.
-If the Entry's profile supports the `DELETE` operation, a client can remove the entry from the list by deleting the entry.
+If the Entry’s profile supports the `DELETE` operation, a client can remove the entry from the list by deleting the entry.

 ### *list*